rjray/advent-2024-clojure/src/advent_of_code/README.md

 Day 1 (7796/7184, 34:21).

-(Note: Started this pair at about 10 minutes past to opening of the puzzle.
+(Note: Started this pair at about 10 minutes past the opening of the puzzle.
 The time shown is the AoC time, my time was about 24:00.)

 Both halves of this first day were well-suited to Clojure.
-Part 1 was to compare to sorted lists of numbers and calculate the difference between each pair.
-These numbers (using `Math/abs` to keep them all positive) were then summed up with `reduce`.
+Part 1 was to compare two sorted lists of numbers and calculate the difference between each pair.
+These numbers (using `abs` to keep them all positive) were then summed up with `reduce`.

 Part 2 was actually easier than part 1.
 It involved calculating a "similarity" score by taking each number in the first list and scaling it out by how often